dgraph-io/dgraph/wiki/content/deploy/index.md

 #### Deploy Single Server

-From your machine, run the following command to start a StatefulSet that creates a Pod with Zero and Alpha running in it.
+From your machine, run the following command to start a StatefulSet that creates a single Pod with Zero, Alpha, and Ratel UI running in it.

 ```sh
 kubectl create --filename https://raw.githubusercontent.com/dgraph-io/dgraph/master/contrib/config/kubernetes/dgraph-single/dgraph-single.yaml